tier4/caret_doc/docs/visualization/latency/index.md

-# Execution time (latency)
+# Latency (or Execution time)

-CARET can visualize latencies of `CallbackBase`-based objects and `Communication`-based objects.
-Any object can be visualized in the same `Plot.create_latency_timeseries_plot(target_object)` interface.
+CARET is able to show you latencies of callback execution, message communication. `Plot.create_latency_timeseries_plot(target_object)` interface is provided for it.
 This section describes sample visualization scripts for them.
-Execute the following script code to load trace data and an architecture object before calling visualization API.
+Execute the following script code to load trace data and an architecture object before calling this method.

 ```python
 from caret_analyze.plot import Plot